uri-ocean-robotics/development-conventions/docs/index.rst

-..
-URI Ocean Robotics Documentation documentation master file, created by sphinx-quickstart on Thu Oct 13 22:19:25 2022.
+.. documentation master file, created by sphinx-quickstart on Thu Oct 13 22:19:25 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to URI Ocean Robotics Development Conventions Documentation
+Our Development conventions
 ===================================================================

 Quick Links
 ===========

-- :any:`Git usage and contribution guideline <contributing>`
-- :any:`Coding style guide <style_guide>`
-- :any:`Makeing a repository public guideline<repository_publication_guidelines>`

 .. toctree::
-   :hidden:

-   contributing
+   :maxdepth: 2

+   templates/index
    style_guide
    repository_publication_guidelines
+   version_control
+   license

 ..
 Indices and tables